mattytrentini/micropython_workshop/pages/shields/none.rst

-Once we have the "Pin" function imported, we use it to create a pin object, with the first parameter telling it to use the ``LED`` value from our helper module, and the second parameter telling it to switch it into output mode.
-Once created, the pin is assigned to the variable we called "led".
-This ``LED`` value simply maps to the number 2, representing GPIO 2 on our microcontroller - this can be seen by just entering ``wemos.LED`` in the REPL (after ``wemos`` is imported).
+Once we have the "Pin" function imported, we use it to create a pin object, with the first parameter telling it to use the ``LED`` value from our helper module, and the second parameter telling it to switch it into output mode (instead of the input mode it would default to otherwise).
+Once created, the pin is assigned to the variable we called "led". ``D4`` is also connected to the LED, and can also be found in the ``wemos`` module - you can see that they're the same by running ``wemos.LED == wemos.D4`` in the REPL.

 Finally, we bring the pin low, by calling the "off" method on the "led" variable.
 At this point the LED should start shining.
 It may seem confusing